AndiEcker/AcuSihotInterfaces/README.md

-# Client/Guest and Sihot.PMS Interface To Acumen
+# Interfaces between Sihot.PMS and Acumen

->Tools and XML Interfaces used for to migrate and synchronize clients and reservations between Sihot.PMS and Acumen.
+>Tools and processes for to migrate and synchronize system configuration, room status, clients and reservations between Sihot.PMS and Acumen.

 ## Available Commands

-This project is including the following command line tools:
+This interface suite project is including the following command line tools:

 | Command | Description | Used Sihot.PMS Interfaces |
 | :--- | :--- | :---: |